sebastiantoh/tp/docs/UserGuide.md

 :bulb: Tip: A contact can have any number of tags (including 0)

-* The contact tags provided must exist in StonksBook before you can associate this contact with them.
 * Duplicate contacts cannot be added.
 A contact with the same name and same phone number/email address will be flagged as a duplicate.

 **Examples**: